 Practicum Program Training Activities

 - Direct Service Practicum counselors provide short-term individual counseling to UW students who present with a wide range of presenting concerns including adjustment disorders, mood disorders, family of origin issues, developmental issues and more.
 Practicum counselors may work with one client on a long-term basis.
 After receiving extensive intake assessment training, practicum counselors begin to conduct their own intakes.
 In addition, practicum counselors are trained in conducting outreach presentations and are required to observe one outreach in the fall quarter and to co-facilitate one outreach presentation for winter and spring quarter.
-Practicum counselors will also receive training in career assessment and counseling, be a part of the Career Committee for a quarter, and be able to provide 1 to 3 career assessment batteries per year.
+Practicum counselors will also receive training in career assessment and counseling, be a part of the monthly Career Roundtable discussion group, and be able to provide 1 to 3 career assessment batteries per year.
 Practicum counselors may have an opportunity to co-facilitate a psychoeducational group.

 - Training Seminar and Group Consultation For 1.5 hours a week, the practicum counselors will be provided with either a didactic seminar or a case consultation group.
 The Coordinator of Practicum Training (Dr. Agnes Kwong) will facilitate the didactic components and Dr. Charisse Williams will be facilitating the group consultation meetings.
 The didactic component of the seminar provides practicum counselors with relevant information and research on mental health issues (e.g., crisis intervention, cultural competence, career counseling and assessment, ethics) while the case consultation serves to enhance the practicum counselors’ clinical skills and self-awareness.
 Peer supervision, feedback, and collaboration are encouraged throughout the program and Center.